Owned references

 function createPerson = (): Person => {

-A common use case is for a function to return an owned reference to an element of a collection that is passed as an argument.
+}But you can also return a reference to an element of a collection that is passed as an argument:

 }Moving an element out of a collection